rapodaca/dialect/src/manuscript.md

 # Computing Implicit Hydrogen Count

 For unselected atoms, implicit hydrogen count equals subvalence.
-Consider an oxygen atom with undefined `virtual_hydrogens` attribute.
+Consider an oxygen atom with a `hydrogens` attribute of `Implicit`.
 Subvalence equals two and so does implicit hydrogen count.
-However, an oxygen atom with a `virtual_hydrogens` attribute of one will have an implicit hydrogen count of zero.
+However, an oxygen atom with a `hydrogens` attribute equal to one will have an implicit hydrogen count of zero.

 For selected atoms, a modified procedure is used.
 If subvalence is greater than zero, then the implicit hydrogen count equals subvalence minus one.
 This subtraction models the unpaired electron that would would be required for delocalized bonding, or localized bonding if the atom were deselected.
-Consider a selected carbon atom in benzene whose `virtual_hydrogen` attribute is zero.
+Consider a selected carbon atom in benzene whose `hydrogens` attribute equals `Implicit`.
 Subvalence equals two, so implicit hydrogen count equals one (2 - 1).

-A selected atom with an undefined `virtual_hydrogens` attribute and subvalence equal to zero has an implicit hydrogen count of zero.
+A selected atom with a `hydrogens` attribute of `Implicit` and subvalence equal to zero has an implicit hydrogen count of zero.
 The semantics of such a state may seem suspect.
 If an atom has no unpaired electrons, how can it participate in delocalized bonding?
 As will be explained in more detail later (Pruning), this situation can arise through gratuitous atom selection.
 Returning zero avoids miscalculation of the implicit hydrogen count.

-An implicit hydrogen count may or may not correlate with chemical intuition or the structures of known substances.
+An implicit hydrogen count may or may not correlate with chemical intuition or experimental data.
 Consider the phosphorous-bearing atom of hypophosphorous acid (HOP(O)H2).
-Given that the phosphorous atom is encoded with an undefined `virtual_hydrogens` attribute, we might expect a virtual hydrogen count of two.
-However, the subvalence for this atom is found to be three (2 + 1 - 3).
+We might expect the implicit hydrogen count to equal the experimentally-determined hydrogen count (2).
+However, the subvalence for the phosphorous atom is found to be three (2 + 1 - 3).
 The implicit hydrogen count is therefore zero (3 - 3) rather than the expected two.
-Such atoms must be encoded with a defined `virtual_hydrogens` attribute.
+Similar atoms must be encoded using virtual hydrogens.

 ![Implicit hydrogen count.
 The number of hydrogens is set algorithmically.](svg/placeholder.svg)